BestTimesToVisit.com Logo

 activity

-Escape the city buzz with a catamaran cruise to the Rosario Islands.
-Snorkel in crystal-clear waters teeming with colorful fish, then relax as the sun dips below the horizon, painting the sky in fiery hues.
+Escape the city buzz with a sunset catamaran cruise to the Rosario Islands.
+Snorkel in crystal-clear waters, marvel at the vibrant coral reefs, and watch the sun dip below the horizon, painting the sky in fiery hues.
 Book a smaller, more intimate tour for a more personalized experience.

 Best time: December-April